dtoczala/ibm-cloud-landing-page/README.md

 ## IBM Softlayer - an Infrastructure as a Service (IaaS)

 Softlayer is the IBM Cloud IaaS product which provides a wide array of  infrastructure capabilities that allow you to move your computing workload to a scalable and "on demand" foundation.
-These are exposed within the Bluemix interface as "Infrastructure", and allow you to select from different resource options like Devices, Storage, Network, Security, as well as some add-on services.
+These are exposed within the IBM Cloud interface as "Infrastructure", and allow you to select from different resource options like Devices, Storage, Network, Security, as well as some add-on services.

 ### References for Further Reading
 - [Regulate access to your network resources with IBM Cloud security groups](https://www.ibm.com/blogs/bluemix/2017/09/network-security-groups/) - this page is good place to start for learning about creating, using and maintaining security groups.